chef/chef-web-docs/content/api_chef_server.md

 ### /containers/NAME

-The `/containers/Name` endpoint has the following methods: `DELETE`, `GET`.

 #### DELETE

 The `DELETE` method is used to remove a container.

 The `/containers/Name` endpoint has the following methods: `DELETE`, `GET`.

-Note: Using the `DELETE` method of the `/containers` endpoint may have unexpected effects and is likely to break your systemr.
+Note: Using the `DELETE` method of the `/containers/NAME` endpoint may have unexpected effects and is likely to break your system.
 Use of this method is not supported.

 This method has no parameters.